-C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, firstyear students who applied, were admitted, and enrolled (full- or part-time) in Fall 2011.
+C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2014.
 Include early decision, early action, and students who began studies during summer in this cohort.

 Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, nonadmission, placement on waiting list, or application withdrawn (by applicant or institution).
-Admitted applicants should include wait-listed students withdrawn (by applicant of institution).
-Admitted applicants shot ila iliciaae wait-i C1 Total first-time, first-year (freshman) men who applied 2518 C1 Total first-time, first-year (freshman) women who applied 4010 C1 Total first-time, first-year (freshman) men who were admitted 1748 C1 Total first-time, first-year (freshman) women who were admitted 2830 C1 Total full-time, first-time, first-year (freshman) men who enrolled 523 C1 Total part-time, first-time, first-year (freshman) men who enrolled 9 C1 Total full-time, first-time, first-year (freshman) women who enrolled 808 C1 Total part-time, first-time, first-year (freshman) women who enrolled 3
+Admitted applicants should include wait-listed students who were

+(by applicant or institution).
+Admitted applicants should include t vait-iisted studenti C1 Total first-time, first-year (freshman) men who applied 2,187 C1 Total first-time, first-year (freshman) women who applied 4,347 C1 Total first-time, first-year (freshman) men who were admitted 1,640 C1 Total first-time, first-year (freshman) women who were admitted 3,134 C1 Total full-time, first-time, first-year (freshman) men who enrolled 476 C1 Total part-time, first-time, first-year (freshman) men who enrolled 8 C1 Total full-time, first-time, first-year (freshman) women who enrolled 856 C1 Total part-time, first-time, first-year (freshman) women who enrolled 3

-Freshman wait-listed students (students who met admission requirements but whose final admission was contingent on space availability)
+C2 Freshman wait-listed students (students who met admission requirements but whose final admission was contingent on space availability)

 Yes No C2 Do you have a policy of placing students on a waiting list?
-X C2 If yes, please answer the questions below for Fall 2011 admissions: • C2 Number of qualified applicants offered a placed on waiting list C2 Number accepting a place on the waiting list C2 Number of wait-listed students admitted C2 Is your waiting list ranked?
+X C2 If yes, please answer the questions below for Fall 2014 admissions: C2 Number of qualified applicants offered a placed on waiting list C2 Number accepting a place on the waiting list C2 Number of wait-listed students admitted C2 Is your waiting list ranked?
+Co If wes, do you release that information to students?